zuozhenggh/learning-library/oci-library/oci-hol/oci-analytics/oac-oci-language/3-labs-prepare-data-sources/prepare-data-sources.md

 ## **Task 1**: Create Object Storage Bucket

 In this task we'll create 2 buckets one for storing source file with reviews and the other for staging.
-The staging bucket is a 'location' that OCI Data Integration needs to dump intermediate files before publishing data to a data warehouse
+The staging bucket is a 'location' that OCI Data Integration needs to dump intermediate files before publishing data to a data warehouse.

 1. In the Oracle Cloud Infrastructure Console navigation menu, go to **Storage**, and then select **Buckets**.